rehabstudio/devdocs/source/coding_standards/frontend_standards.rst

       :lines: 1-5

 - Do not nest more than three levels deep.
 While nesting is powerful, it can have a negative impact on readability and, therefore, maintainability.
-- When available (in release 3.3), use source maps for easier debugging (http://devtoolsecrets.com/secret/editing-use-sass-source-maps.html).
+- Use source maps for easier debugging (http://devtoolsecrets.com/secret/editing-use-sass-source-maps.html).
 - If not using Compass or an autoprefixer, make a Mixin for any CSS property which requires vendor prefixes.

   .. literalinclude:: code/sass/nesting.txt